Zeev Zohar: Biography

-Zohar was born in Petah-Tiqva (Israel) and grew up in Kiryat Ono.
-He became an Accountancy and Economy graduate in 1989 and started as an intern in the office of Lyoboshits-Kasirer which later merged with Ernst & Young.
+Zohar was born in Petah Tikva (Israel) and grew up in Kiryat Ono.
+He became an Accounting and Economy graduate in 1989 and started as an intern in the office of Lyoboshits-Kasirer which later merged with Ernst & Young.
 Later Zohar served as finance deputy CEO in water park Meimadion and in Shelah company.

 In 1993 Zohar became a freelancer, he founded and directed "Zohar Financial Planning" which was active in the field of Human Resources and Financial Advising.
 The company specialized in reducing salary and other costs and dealing with grants.
 It delivered services to hundreds of leading public companies and employed dozens of workers.

 From 2004 till 2019 Zohar was co-owner of "Zohar-Gold Net Saving", a leading company in its field in Israel which helped many big organizations and companies save on operative and financial costs by significant amounts.
 The main topics dealt with, among others, were communication, leasing, and energy.
 Some of the main customers were Company for Israel, Teva, Air Industries, five insurance companies, car importers, and others.

 In 2011 Zohar was a member of the delegation of businessmen accompanying President Shimon Peres in his visit to Vietnam.

 Zohar has been a director in public companies.